 Meditation is another great option to relieve stress.
 Spending at least 45mins a day away from your phone and email and focusing on any physical activity of your choice will help you in unimaginable ways.

 Due to busy work schedules and meetings, it can seem daunting to find the time to read a good book.
 But consider managing your time better in order to include this brilliant quality.

-Whether it means reading during your break hours, or on a flight or during the weekends, you can spend the time to increase your knowledge of your industry or learn effective tips from top sales gurus.
+Whether it means reading during your break hours, on a flight, or during the weekends, you can spend the time increasing your knowledge of your industry or learning effective tips from top sales gurus.